 If you have concerns about a child or young person, you can call the NSPCC on 0808 800 5000, text 88858 or visit NSPCC website

 Annie Campbell (Director, WAFNI) also recently attended the launch of NSPCC’s Domestic Abuse Recovery and Support (DARS) toolkit.
 The £750,000 project, undertaken by NSPCC domestic abuse teams in Foyle and Belfast, builds on existing domestic abuse services across the UK.
 DARS will play a pivotal role in giving health professionals the knowledge to spot abuse within families and allow for the best possible outcomes for children.

-We welcome DARS as a valuable resource to raise awareness of the impact domestic violence has on children and help prevent child abuse across Northern Ireland.
+We welcome DARS as a valuable resource to raise awareness of the impact domestic abuse has on children and help prevent child abuse across Northern Ireland.